azhirnov/FrameGraph/docs/Shader-debugging.md

 ## Shader profiling for render pass

-For each shader, that you want to debug, add `EnableTimeMap` flag:
+For each shader, that you want to profile, add `EnableTimeMap` flag:
 ```cpp
 desc.AddShader( ... | EShaderLangFormat::EnableTimeMap, ... );
 ```
-To begin profiling call `CommandBuffer::BeginShaderTimeMap( dimension, EShaderStages::All )` it enables shader time recording for all subsequent tasks with shaders that builded with flag `EnableTimeMap` and for all specified shader stages.
+To begin profiling call `CommandBuffer::BeginShaderTimeMap( dimension, EShaderStages::All )` it enables shader time recording for all subsequent tasks with shaders that builded with flag `EnableTimeMap` and for all specified shader stages.<br/>
-To stop profiling and get results call `EndShaderTimeMap( dstImage )`, inside this function will be executed some commands:
+To stop profiling and get results call `CommandBuffer::EndShaderTimeMap( dstImage )`, inside this function will be executed some commands:
 * searching for max time
 * remaping time to unorm value and then converts it to heatmap (red - max time, blue - min time)
 * result will be stored into `dstImage`